-How does the Catch 22 hurdle affect your job search?
+How does the Catch 22 Dilemma affect your job search?

-Below are three different scenarios showing the far reaching consequences of this dilemma from a migrant's, recruiter's and employer's perspective:
+The following three different scenarios show the far-reaching consequences of the Catch 22 Dilemma from a migrant's, recruiter's and employer's perspective:

 A typical migrant inquiry:

-It is also preferred that you already are eligible to work in New Zealandand be available within 4 weeks.
+It is also preferred that you already are eligible to work in New Zealand and be available within four weeks.

 Please get back in contact with us once you have obtained either residency or a work permit and we would be only too happy to assist.